 Podcast Audience Statistics to Help You Reach Your Target

 It’s all about reaching your target audience.
 But, let’s face it, it’s not always easy to do it.
 Here are some starts to help you start figuring things out.

-8. South Koreans are the biggest podcast fans in the world.
+8. 53% of South Koreans listen to podcasts, which makes them the biggest podcast fans in the world.